Kinesiology/MRT

 Muscle Response Testing

-Most practitioners are chiropractors, but naturopaths, medical doctors, dentists, nutritionists, physical therapists, massage therapists, nurse practitioners.
+Most practitioners are chiropractors, naturopaths, medical doctors, dentists, nutritionists, physical therapists, massage therapists, nurse practitioners.

 Using AK nutritional deficiencies, allergies, and other adverse reactions to foods or nutrients can be detected by having the client hold the product while the practitioner tests the strength of the opposite arm or hand.